shuyaoli/shuyaoli.github.io/content/_index.md

 <br/>

 #### Research
-My research interest lies in the interplay between optimization and machine learning.
-I currently focus on developing machine learning algorithms that uphold various forms of robustness.
+My research interest lies in the interplay between optimization and learning theory.
+I currently focus on developing algorithms that uphold various forms of robustness.

 Here is a list of my publications:
 - **Learning a Single Neuron Robustly to Distributional Shifts and Adversarial Label Noise**